perpetualintelligence/terminal/apps/s2s/README.md

 # Introduction

 This sample code is designed for developers implementing service-to-service communication using the `OneImlx.Terminal` framework.
-It covers the setup and operation of a Test Server and Test Client, demonstrating the framework's capabilities in handling networked command execution via TCP and UDP protocols.
+It covers the setup and operation of a Test Server and Test Client, demonstrating the framework's capabilities in handling networked command execution via TCP, UDP, and gRPC protocols.

 ## Overview